dupemachine/dupemachine/README.md

 # IPConfigure Assessment Submission

 ## Pi Estimate
--Copy and paste code inside a JS playground (jsfiddle, etc).
+- Copy and paste code inside a JS playground (jsfiddle, etc).
 Calculated estimate, as well as true value of PI (calculated with provided formula), will be logged to the console.

 ## Camera Viewer
 ### Quick Start